Artist in Residence programme

 "Getting Isabelle van Keulen to come and work with us at the Academy of Music and Drama is a great and important opportunity!
-We are pleased that with the help of the Stena Foundation, we can offer our students the opportunity to meet yet another top level musician,” says Petra Frank, Head of Department at the Academy of Music and Drama.
+We are pleased that with the help of the Stena Foundation, we can offer our students the opportunity to meet yet another top level musician,” said Petra Frank, Head of Department at the Academy of Music and Drama, before the collaboration.

 Isabelle van Keulen has performed with world-leading orchestras such as the Berlin Philharmonic, the Concertgebouw Orchestra, Sinfonieorchester des Bayerischen Rundfunks, the London Philharmonic and the Royal Philharmonic in Stockholm, to name a few.
 As a musician, Isabelle van Keulen is versatile: she not only plays the violin, but also the viola at the same high level.